 Maintain a Positive Attitude

 With social anxiety, there's often an underlying fear of being negatively judged by others; this can get worse if you imagine a large number of negative outcomes for any social situation.
 Try to acknowledge this pattern and begin to imagine positive outcomes.
 Visualize yourself having an easy, lighthearted conversation with someone.
 Think about how it would feel to laugh with them, to share your thoughts, and to have that person understand and appreciate your feelings.
 Every time you find yourself thinking about what could go wrong, try to turn that thought around by visualizing the ways it could go right.

 Have Conversations With Yourself

 You may find yourself slowly becoming more comfortable in social situations, but you may still have trouble properly expressing yourself.
 Talking about the weather and current events is one thing, but talking about your fears, desires, and beliefs can be more intimidating.
 How can you bridge the gap between small talk and true, deep conversations?
 Try talking about something you feel passionate about, or an interest you share with the other person.
 The more you know about the subject, the more comfortable you'll feel talking about it.

 Sometimes it's easier to get your thoughts out on paper.
 Write down what makes you happy, what your goals are, and what you believe in.
 Then take it a step further--write down why those things make you happy, why you have those goals, and why you believe in those things.
-The better you understand yourself, the easier it will be to express your thoughts and beliefs to others.
+The better you understand yourself, the easier it will be know how to express yourself to others.

-Reading will help you get a better idea of how people express themselves.
+Reading will help you get a better idea of how to express yourself.
 Many situations and conversations in popular novels and nonfiction books are similar to ones you might experience in everyday life.
 Reading also helps to expand your vocabulary, which allows you to be more concise and eloquent when explaining your point of view.